-Endive is low in calories and high in complex fibres.
-Fibber enhances digestion and helps improve the digestive system.
-It produces a feeling of fullness and aids in weight loss.
-Fibber also reduces blood cholesterol and controls blood sugar level.
-It also reduces the risk of heart disease.
+Endive is a low calorie vegetable that is high in complex fibres.
+The fibre content of the leaves aids in digestion and helps to improve the overall digestive system.
+It is favoured in many diets as it can help produce a feeling of fullness, encouraging weight loss.
+The fibre content also reduces blood cholesterol and controls blood sugar levels, therefore reducing the risk of heart disease.